-Searches were completed for relevant records and 10 records were identified that fall within the scope of your request.
+Searches were completed for relevant records and 29 records were identified that fall within the scope of your request.

-In summary, I have decided to grant partial access to all records with deletions applied.
+In summary, I have decided to grant:

+- full access to 27 records, - partial access to two records with deletions applied.

 Included as Attachment A to this decision is the schedule of relevant records.
 This provides a description of each record that falls within the scope of your request and the access decision for each of those records.
 The records released to you are provided at Attachment B.